spawnfest/json_native/README.md

 For some specific inputs - e.g. large amounts of Unicode or extremely long strings, `Jason.Native` is significantly faster -
 **up to 8x faster than regular pure-Elixir `Jason` and 6x faster than pure-C `jiffy`**.

+## Project contributions

+Beyond the immediate contributions of this project in making `Jason` faster, with this project, I'd like to promote the "sprinkle of NIFs" technique for optimising Elixir & Erlang libraries.
+By providing 2 identical implementations:
+Elixir-based and NIF-based, with an easy & transparent way to switch, projects can achieve both - stability & great performance.

 ## Installation